fzi-forschungszentrum-informatik/TSInterpret/README.md

 ## 🍫 Quickstart
-The following example creates a simple Supported Vector Classifer based on tslearn and interprets the Classfier by creating a counterfactual.
+The following example creates a simple Neural Network based on tensorflow and interprets the Classfier with Integrated Gradients and Temporal Saliency Rescaling [1].
-For further examples check out the <a href="">Documentation</a>.
+For further examples check out the <a href="https://jhoelli.github.io/TSInterpret/">Documentation</a>.
+[1] Ismail, Aya Abdelsalam, et al. "Benchmarking deep learning interpretability in time series predictions."
+Advances in neural information processing systems 33 (2020): 6441-6452.

 ### Import
 ```python